Skip to content

 This query uses the count relation.

-The output will display two values: the name of the company and its headcount.
-The right-hand side of the definition can be verbalized as “there exists a company such that the company has a name and the headcount is the number of employs edges for that company.”
+The output displays two values: the name of the company and its headcount.
+You can express the right-hand side of the definition as “there exists a company such that the company has a name and the headcount is the number of employs edges for that company.”

 // read query